NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 ## Introduction

-In many projects, the trajectory from raw data to final analysis results comprise several sequential analysis steps.
+In many projects, the process of going raw data to final analysis results comprise several sequential analysis steps.
 For example, in a RNAseq analysis, this can include: